Can I get local authority-funded care in my home?

-After the financial assessment has been completed, you should be provided with written information from the local authority detailing how the charges are worked out, and what you'll need to pay.
+After the financial assessment has been completed, you should be provided with written information from the local authority detailing how much your care will cost and what you'll need to pay.

-- qualify for help with costs, you’ll then be offered a personal budget for social care
+- qualify for help with costs: you’ll usually be offered a personal budget or direct payments

-Getting help if don’t qualify for financial support
+Getting help if you don’t qualify for financial support

-If you (or someone you are caring for) have been assessed as having eligible care needs, but you do not qualify for financial support towards the cost of your care, the local authority may still be able to help with arranging your care.
+If you (or someone you’re caring for) are assessed as having eligible care needs but you don’t qualify for financial support, the local authority still has a duty to help with arranging your care.

-In this situation the help they can offer may depend on your needs and circumstances.
-For example, the local authority may give advice on your options, recommend suitable care providers or help to arrange a contract with a care provider.
-However, you may be liable to pay an arrangement fee for any help they give in arranging homecare, as well as the care costs that will be incurred.
-But you will not be charged for the assessment of your needs, the assessment of your finances or the preparation of your care plan.
+You may be liable to pay an arrangement fee for any help they give in arranging care, as well as the care costs that will be incurred.
+But you will not be charged for the assessment of your needs, the assessment of your finances, or the preparation of your care plan.

 Contact your local authority for more information about what help they can provide for your situation.

 We explain the options for paying for care at home, from local authority support to paying for it yourself.